 Daniel lived the majority of his life in Babylon, diligently serving King Nebuchadnezzar and his successors in respected positions while remaining true to the God of Israel and being a positive influence for God.

 The Hanging Gardens of Babylon were considered one of the seven wonders of the ancient world.
-Another famous site was the Ishtar Gate, built during the reign of Nebuchadnezzar, the eighth gate to the inner city of Babylon.4 miraculous stories of these four in Babylon.
+Another famous site was the Ishtar Gate, built during the reign of Nebuchadnezzar, the eighth gate to the inner city of Babylon.

 Footnotes: